-As an applicant for this program, I certify that I have read and understand the Standards for Essential Functions for both the School of Health and Medical Sciences and the Master of Science in Physician Assistant Program.
+I certify that I have read and understand the Standards for Essential Functions for both the School of Health and Medical Sciences and the Master of Speech-Language Pathology Program.
 I believe to the best of my knowledge that I meet each of these standards, with or without reasonable accommodation(s).
 Further, I understand that should I need accommodation(s) due to disability, it is my responsibility to meet with the Office of Disability Support Services to discuss and determine that.